jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

-# post2 for a-frame blog
+# post for a-frame blog
 how to make augmented reality with AR.js

 Dont worry, you can do it with only 8 line of html.